inspiration

 What this gives you: a unified, calm room where materials do the visual work.

-3. Build Storage Into the Shell
+3. Build Minimalist Storage Into the Shell

 Extreme minimalist life becomes sustainable when storage disappears into the architecture.
 Built-in storage keeps surfaces clear so you can live with fewer visible objects without constantly tidying.
 Aim for flush panels, push-latch doors, and a consistent 14-inch depth so the wall reads like a single plane.
 This is the supporting term that matters here: built-in storage lets the room stay calm even on busy days.